How Long Does It Take to Become a Nurse Practitioner (NP)?

 Nurse practitioners are well-educated medical professionals with a wealth of health knowledge and patient-care experience.
 Such expertise is well-rewarded in the job market but can take time to develop.

-In this article, you will learn not only how long it will take you to become a nurse practitioner but also what they do, their job outlook, and the path you need to take to become one.
+In this article, you will learn how long it can take you to become a nurse practitioner, what they do, their job outlook, and the path you need to take to become one.

-As you gain a deeper understanding of this fascinating career and its place in the health care field, you will also gain a better understanding of why it takes as long as it does – and whether it’s the right path for you.
+As you gain a deeper understanding of this fascinating career and its place in the health care field, you will also better understand why it takes as long as it does – and whether it’s the right path for you.

 What is a nurse practitioner?
 Duties and job outlook.